vhendrix2983/DS2020_finalProject/README.md

 ## Introduction

-The goal of this project is to explore the relationship between El Nino Southern Oscillation (ENSO) and tornado formation in the United States.
+This project aims to explore the relationship between El Nino Southern Oscillation (ENSO) and tornado formation in the United States.
+Last semester, I took a class about ocean atmospheric climatology, which interested me.
+As of recently, there have been many cases of tornadoes, a notable one was the EF3 tornado that was huge in North Dakota, along with some by where I live, making me wonder if there could be a correlation between the two.
+This analysis shows whether there could be a relationship between a global weather phenomenon and tornadoes, a recurring event in the Midwest.

 ENSO is a global weather phenomenon located in the tropical pacific.
 It is a recurring pattern in which warmer sea surface temperatures and lower pressure shift between the east and west tropical pacific which